Used Car: 2013 Toyota Corolla Review

 The 2013 Hyundai Elantra offers more trunk space than the Corolla, and test drivers said there is ample rear-seat legroom.
 They praised the Elantra for its composed ride and precise steering, as well as its nice cabin materials.

-The 2013 Honda Civic has an excellent reliability rating, and auto critics praised its sharp steering, controlled handling and upscale cabin.
+The 2013 Honda Civic has strong safety scores, and auto critics praised its sharp steering, controlled handling and upscale cabin.
 The Civic gets better fuel economy than the Corolla, and has a few more standard features than the Corolla, including Bluetooth and a rearview camera.